Keeping Portions Under Control

 - Dish out meals at the counter and avoid bringing the whole pot to the table.
 Not keeping the food at arm's length can make your family think twice about reaching for seconds.
 If they do want seconds, offer more veggies or salads.

 - Aim for three scheduled healthful meals and one or two healthy snacks throughout the day.
-Skipping a meal often leads to overeating at the next one.
+Skipping a meal can lead to overeating at the next one.

 - Add more salads and fruit to your family's diet, especially at the start of a meal, which can help control hunger and give a sense of fullness while controlling calorie intake.